Uniform and dress code

 Our high standard of presentation and protocols associated with our uniform apply at all times when representing the Academy and includes attendance at off-campus activities and at participation in Griffith University programs.

-- Minimal jewelry should be worn for safety and hygiene reasons
+- Minimal jewellery should be worn for safety and hygiene reasons

 - Religious symbols are acceptable